Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 Genshi slumped further into himself and said with a sad little sniff, "Serious enough that I was willing to risk our alliance *and* our friendship, Meereo."

 Meereo was certain Genshi was manipulating him, somehow.
-Nobody played the game as well as he, and yet there was something…compelling about his sorrow. *And his claws were retracted, too.*
+Nobody played the game as well as he, and yet there was something... compelling about his sorrow. *And his claws were retracted, too.*

 He decided a softer tone would be appropriate.
 "I need a little more than that, Genshi.
 I risked much coming here in the first place."